logo

 Access to many double taxation treaties with other countries

-• With the US through the United States-African Growth and Opportunity (AGOA)
+• Preferential access to the United States market under the African Growth and Opportunity Act (AGOA)

-• With Africa as a member of the COMESA, SADC, Indian Ocean Commission (IOC), IORA, African Continental Free Trade Area (AfCFTA)
+• Membership in major African blocs such as COMESA, SADC, the Indian Ocean Commission (IOC), IORA, and the African Continental Free Trade Area (AfCFTA)

-• With the European Union (EU) under the EU-East Africa Interim Economic Partnership Agreement
+• Trade arrangements with the European Union under the EU–Eastern and Southern Africa Economic Partnership Agreement

-• A beneficiary of the Generalized System of Preferences (GSP) Schemes
+• Eligibility under various Generalized System of Preferences (GSP) schemes

-• Network of Investment Promotion Protection Agreements (IPPAs) with over 29 countries
+• A network of Investment Promotion and Protection Agreements (IPPAs) with over 29 countries

-• Duty-Free Access to the UK market under the Economic Partnership Agreement
+• Continued preferential access to the United Kingdom market under the UK–Eastern and Southern Africa Economic Partnership Agreement

 Often, international trade agreements include provisions that are intended to improve the business environment, such as intellectual property protections, better labor standards, and more access to dispute resolution mechanisms.